mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

 # Login-signup-page-ajax-scss-json-mysql
-This webpages has a login page, signup pgae and a user profile page which has written in html,css,js,php and we use scss/sass for style sheets, json and mysql for storing the entery cerdites
+This webpages has a login page, signup page and a user profile page which has written in html,css,js,php and we use scss/sass for style sheets, json and mysql for storing the entery credentials

 ## about this Project